 After carving out the foundation of SRC, we began to layer more and more strategic depth into the game.
 We set out to blend the plate-spinning and progression elements from modern strategy games with nostalgia for classics like Worms and King Arthur’s World.

 See?
 King Arthur’s World!
 Anyway, with the ability to control individual units on the battlefield, there’s plenty of room for strategy here.
 Soldiers aren’t simply sent forward in a line, fighting whatever they encounter.
-You’ll have to move each legion around in real-time, choosing when to fight, when to retreat and… in some cases, when to build bridges and battering rams.
+You’ll have to move each legion around in real-time, choosing when to fight, when to retreat and… in some cases when to build bridges and battering rams.
 What?
-Surely you didn’t think they crossed rivers, shallow or deep, while wearing such heavy armor?
-This is why it’s important to have unique troops, engineers and doctors among other, join your ranks; remember, dead men deal no damage.
+Surely you didn’t think they crossed rivers, shallow or deep while wearing such heavy armor?
+This is why it’s important to have unique troops, engineers, and doctors among others, join your ranks; remember that dead men deal no damage.